jharwell/sierra/README.rst

 SIERRA is a command line tool and plugin framework for:

-- Automating scientific research, providing faculties for seamless experiment generation, execution, and results processing.
+- Automating R&D, providing faculties for seamless experiment generation, execution, and results processing.

-- Accelerating research cycles by allowing researchers to focus on the “science”
-  aspects: developing new things and designing experiments to test them.
+- Accelerating R&D cycles by allowing researchers/developers to focus on the “science” aspects: developing new things and designing experiments to test them.

 - Improving the reproducibility of scientific research, particularly in AI.